 Business income with tax under kshs 40,000 per year

-For a person with income less than kshs 40,000 per year to pay, they are subject to taxation as if they are employed.
+For a person with an income of less than kshs 40,000 per year to pay, they are subject to taxation as if they are employed.
 Their annual incomes are currently subject to the PAYE tax bands as follows at the end of the year:

 The following is a table of the new PAYE bands.